 Chair

 The Coordination Group is co-chaired by the FGDC Executive Director and a member agency representative and/or designees.
-The member agency will be identified on rotational basis of all member agencies with each agency serving one year term.
+The member agency will be identified on rotational by the Coordination Group from the member agencies with each agency serving one year term.

 MEETINGS AND DECISION MAKING